Gaelic warfare: Hobelars

 Hobelars were a mounted, highly mobile skirmisher unit.
 Some were mounted archers, some were merely light cavalry.
-These Gaelic horsemen were utilitarian and could fill multiple roles on the battlefield, including as mobile skirmisher infantry used to outmaneuver enemy units or that of skirmisher cavalry, used for quick and abrupt attacks.
+These Gaelic horsemen were utilitarian and could fill multiple roles on the battlefield, including as mobile skirmishing infantry used to outmaneuver enemy units or as skirmishing cavalry, used for quick and abrupt attacks.

-Early Hobelars wore little armor, they typically rode on smaller quicker unarmored hobby horses and ponies rather than the full sized horses that Men-at-arms rode.
+Early Hobelars wore little armour, they typically rode on smaller, quicker, unarmoured hobby horses and ponies rather than the full-sized horses that Men-at-arms rode.
 Hobelars would typically dismount to fight, harry their opponents and then utilize their mounts as a quick getaway.
 As time went on, Hobelars began to be utilized for more and more cavalry tasks and functions.

 During his conflicts with the English crown, Robert the Bruce deployed the hobby for his campaign of guerilla warfare and mounted raids to great success, covering 60 to 70 miles (100 to 110 km) a day.
 They were so successful that Edward I of England prevented Irish exports of hobbies to Scotland in order to gain an advantage in the conflict.

 Hobelars were highly proficient at scouting, patrolling and ambushing in areas typically unreachable by cavalry units such a mountainous areas, thick forests and boggy swamps.
 Within Ireland and Great Britain and beyond, the skirmisher cavalry were a well-known and highly valued as a light and mobile unit.

 After the successful and effective deployment of these horsemen by both the English and Scottish during the Scottish Wars of Independence.
 Belligerents in continental conflicts also began to hire Irish and Scottish Gaels as mercenary troops for their armies.
 Both the English and French hired these Gaelic horsemen and both eventually duplicated the concept themselves.
-Hobelars were principally utilized in engagements during the Scottish Wars of Independence and Hundred Years War.
-After time the Hobelars slowly adapted from mounted skirmishers much like kern into a more basic form of light cavalry.
-On the continent, from 1311 on continental Hobelars became more and more armored and less distinguishable from other cavalry units.
+Hobelars were principally utilized in engagements during the Scottish Wars of Independence and Hundred Years' War.
+After time, the Hobelars slowly adapted from mounted skirmishers much like kern, into a more basic form of light cavalry.
+On the continent, from 1311 on, continental Hobelars became more and more armoured and less distinguishable from other cavalry units.

 In Scotland, Hobelars served as the offensive arm of castle garrisons.
 Hobelars were utilized as raiders across the border by both the English and Scots, they can be viewed as early predecessors to the reivers and moss-troopers of the Scottish borderlands.